vitorhcl/tldr/pages/common/a2ping.md

 > Convert images into EPS or PDF files.
 > More information: <https://manned.org/a2ping>.

-- Convert an image to PDF (Note: Specifying an output filename is optional):
+- Convert an image to PDF (note: Specifying an output filename is optional):

 `a2ping {{path/to/image.ext}} {{path/to/output.pdf}}`